Ashraf Laidi: 2015 FX outlook

 Canada’s mining and energy accounts for a third of exports, half that of Australia’s exposure to the ailing sector.
 Unlike Australia’s exposure to the slowing China, Canada’s dependence exposure to the US offers it the benefit of a falling loonie and a recovering US economy.
 The CAD too suffered from the occasional jawboning from BoC governor Poloz.
 Yet, Canada’s avoidance of QE could help the currency gain the title of “next best choice after the USD” as long as no growth shocks occur south of the border.

-If you found this article useful, you might also want to read Ashraf’s other article on the dangers of underestimating deflation, Kelvin Wong’s US stocks to watch in 2015 and James Chen’s technical analysis of indices, currencies and commodities for 2015.
+If you found this article useful, you might also want to read Ashraf’s other article on the dangers of underestimating deflation, Kelvin Wong’s notes on US stocks to watch next year and James Chen’s technical analysis of indices, currencies and commodities for 2015.